|Site Map | Bulletin Home | Temple University|

 David Glezerman, Bursar

 Temple University notifies students via their TUmail account to view their electronic bills in TUpay.
 Students are required to pay at least the minimum amount due on their bills on or before the due date on their bill.
-Students whose financial aid or tuition remission benefit credits are equal to or exceed the amount due must confirm their registrations either on the Financial Services section of OWLnet (if your bill says that you owe "zero"), or in person at the Office of Student Financial Services.
+Students whose financial aid or tuition remission benefit credits are equal to or exceed the amount due must confirm their registrations on the Financial Services section of OWLnet (if your bill says that you owe "zero").

 Students have the option to pay their tuition in full or pay the minimum amount due and be automatically enrolled in the Temple Easy Payment Plan (TEPP), which allows for the tuition to be paid in up to three (3) installments over the semester.
 The number of available installments depends on the student's date of registration.
 Students should refer to the latest Guide to Registration or other publications for a more detailed explanation of the plan.